Skip to main content

 Are the appointments confidential?

-What is a counselling session like?
+What are counselling sessions like?

 What is a mental health appointment like?